edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 - `BrokerAddress` - URL specify the address of the MQTT Broker
 - `Topic` - Topic to publish the data
-- `ClientId` - Id to use when connection to the MQTT Broker
+- `ClientId` - Id to use when connecting to the MQTT Broker
 - `Qos` - MQTT Quality of Service (QOS) setting to use (0, 1 or 2).
 Please refer [**here**](https://www.eclipse.org/paho/files/mqttdoc/MQTTClient/html/qos.html) for more details on QOS values
 - `AutoReconnect` - Boolean specifying if reconnect should be automatic if connection to MQTT broker is lost
 - `Retain` - Boolean  specifying if the MQTT Broker should save the last message published as the “Last Good Message” on that topic.